jmetzger/training-workshop-mariadb-docker/performance/select-no-star-please.md

 ## Why ?

-  * You are adding .. to he server:
+  * You are adding .. to the server:
     * I/O
     * memory
     * CPU